 Note: While the terms Functional Capacity Evaluation and Functional Abilities Evaluation are often used interchangeably, IVRS distinguishes between the two, as each assessment provides distinct and separate insights into an individual’s functional abilities.

-Functional Capacity Evaluations (FCEs) are comprehensive assessments that objectively measure an individual’s ability to meet job-related or general functional demands.
-Conducted by qualified clinicians (including occupational therapists, physiotherapists, or registered psychologists), these evaluations use standardized testing, observed performance, and real-world simulations to establish valid, reliable data on functional ability
+Functional Capacity Evaluations (FCEs) are comprehensive assessments that objectively measure an individual’s functional ability either in general or relative to a specific job.
+Conducted by qualified clinicians (including occupational therapists, physiotherapists, kinesiologists, and chiropractors), these evaluations use standardized testing, observed performance, and real-world simulations to establish valid, reliable data on functional ability

 • Cognitive FCEs assess executive functioning, memory, processing speed, attention, and problem-solving to determine an individual’s cognitive readiness for work or daily living demands.

-Typically spanning one to two clinic days, FCEs provide robust data on current abilities, consistency of effort, and tolerance for sustained work-related activities.
+Typically spanning one to two clinic days, FCEs provide robust data on current abilities and limitations, consistency of effort, and tolerance for sustained work-related activities.

-FCEs provide a clear, evidence-based report that benchmarks performance against job requirements or normative standards, and includes actionable recommendations, such as return-to-work readiness, necessary accommodations, graduated work plans, or further assessment needs.
+FCEs provide a clear, evidence-based report that benchmarks performance against job requirements or normative standards, and includes actionable recommendations, such as return-to-work readiness and graduated return to work planning, recommended accommodations, and further treatment needs as applicable.

 Independent Medical Evaluations

-We provides access to a nationwide network of fully licensed medical experts across Canada, including occupational medicine physicians, psychiatrists, neurologists, and clinical psychologists, to conduct Independent Medical Evaluations (IMEs).
+We provide access to a nationwide network of fully licensed medical experts across Canada, including occupational medicine physicians, psychiatrists, neurologists, and clinical psychologists, to conduct Independent Medical Evaluations (IMEs).

 These services deliver unbiased, objective medical opinions, free from prior treating relationships.
 Each evaluation includes a comprehensive medical history review, clinical exam, and appropriate diagnostic testing, followed by a clear, evidence-based report with clinical diagnoses, prognosis, treatment recommendations, and guidance on functional capacity.